-Conserving energy means more than just using less energy to power your daily routine; it can also improve the comfort, look and feel of your home.
-See how:
+Energy efficiency means more than just using less energy to power your daily routine; it can also improve the comfort, look and feel of your home.

-Home Assistance Program: The home assistance program provides eligible Ontario homeowners, tenants and social and/or assisted housing providers with a detailed in-home energy assessment, installation of energy-saving measures and advice.
+Save on Energy’s Home Assistance Program provides eligible Ontario homeowners, tenants and social and/or assisted housing providers with a detailed in-home energy assessment, installation of energy-saving measures and advice.

 Updating home appliances to ENERGY STAR® certified will help reduce energy costs and increase home comfort.
 ENERGY STAR® certified products are available at multiple retailers across the province.
-Visit ENERGY STAR® online to learn more and to see a complete list of energy star certified products.
+Visit the Natural Resources Canada website to learn more and to see a complete list of energy star certified products.

-Follow Save on Energy online to stay up to date on energy-efficiency programs, stories and energy-efficient tips.
+Follow Save on Energy online to stay up to date on energy-efficient tips and resources.

 You can also subscribe to the quarterly Save on Energy newsletter